 In summary, I was going to become a holistic parent again.
 Where I had forgotten or transferred certain necessary parenting skills and kid-guidance duties to another person, I was going to reclaim them for myself and for the love of my kids.

-In the divorce, when you lose everything, what you still have is your kids.
-And while you are deep in recovery of your own feelings, paying attention and parenting from a place of wholeness is critical.
+In divorce, when you lose everything, what you still have is your kids.
+And while you are deep into the recovery of your own feelings, paying attention and parenting from a place of wholeness is critical.
 I decided I would document my sad feelings, I would client/counsel/complain about my divorce and my ex-wife AWAY from my kids.
 And I would stand up, at that very sunny moment on the beach, and join them in digging the biggest baddest hole we could manage.
 I was going to engage with them in new and more invigorated ways.
 I was going to listen deeper.
 I was going to put my own pain aside and give them hope to deal with their own pains.

 And then the biggest part: I WOULD SHOW THEM.